Monday 5 September 2011: EMMANUEL JAL, JULIANI & BONIFACE MWANGI CHARGE A POSITIVE CHANGE IN KENYAN YOUTH, THROUGH TARGETTING HEARTS & MINDS.

 Thought provoking conversation ensued, with a generic understanding on the urgent need to forge new mind-sets across Kenya, adopting and embracing a culture of responsibility, accountability and change.
 ‘This is a project of champions’ said Juliani, ‘we will lead the realisation in responsible living, education and work’.
 ‘Dependency as a way of thinking has to stop’ continued Emmanuel Jal, ‘2007 can never happen again, it's time to bring about meaningful, long-term change’, expressed Boniface Mwangi.

-‘We recorded an anthem soon to be released for next year's elections, focused on anti-tribalism and featuring a number of influential people in politics, the corporate world and entertainment...As of now, we are rallying the 595 army, 1 million Kenyans for peace, who will create a positive energy throughout the country in run up to the elections, they will protect Kenya responsibly and become inspiring leaders in their own communities" said Emmanuel Jal.
-"By texting 595, you have made a promise, through your quote, statement or thoughts, you've made a solid commitment, we want to know what you're doing to ensure peace and development in Kenya...All 1 million submissions - if not more - will then be handed by Emmanuel and I to the Government" said Juliani.
+‘We recorded an anthem soon to be released for next year's elections, focused on anti-tribalism and featuring a number of influential people in politics, the corporate world and entertainment...As of now, we are rallying an army, as many Kenyans as possible, who will take responsibility in creating a positive energy throughout the country.
+They will protect Kenya and become inspiring leaders in their own communities" said Emmanuel Jal.
+"Young people have to make that promise, to themselves and their people".

-Emmanuel Jal, Juliani and Boniface Mwangi agreed to mobilise the young people of Kenya to work together towards sustainable development, peace and prosperity: a patriotic social movement that will amplify the voice of a new generation.
+Emmanuel Jal, Juliani and Boniface Mwangi agreed to come together in mobilising the young people of Kenya to work towards sustainable development, peace and prosperity: a patriotic social movement that will amplify the voice of a new generation.

-Similar sessions of inspiration raising awareness on self-responsibility, positive action and long term change will soon be held in Kibera, Mathare and other parts of Kenya.
+Similar sessions of inspiration, raising awareness on self-responsibility, positive action and long term change will be held in Kibera, Mathare and other parts of Kenya.

 For more information, please contact: